binsec/rosarum/README.md

 ## Usage
 ### Reproducing the backdoors
-Instructions on how to run all of the variants can be found in the root directory of each target program.
+Instructions on how to run all of the variants can be found in the root directory of each backdoor sample.

 ### Evaluating a backdoor detection method on ROSARUM
-If you want to evaluate a backdoor detection methods, you can run it on the _backdoor_ variants and evaluate the results on the _ground-truth_ variants, by inspecting `stderr` for the `***BACKDOOR TRIGGERED***` marker.
+If you want to evaluate a backdoor detection method, you can run it on the _backdoor_ variants and evaluate the results on the _ground-truth_ variants, by inspecting `stderr` for the `***BACKDOOR TRIGGERED***` marker.